 Upon graduation Jill switched her focus to coaching.
 She coached for both the Green Mountain Valley School and Carrabassett Valley Academy.
-Jill coached many eventual US ski team athletes during these years and it was also during this time she became involved with PSIA and attained her full certification status.
+Jill coached many eventual US Ski Team athletes during these years and it was also during this time she became involved with PSIA and attained her full certification status.

 It was also during this time that Jill, as a member of The North Face’s athlete team, was the first woman to climb and ski Mt Aspiring in New Zealand.
 Other ski mountaineering trips to Valdez and the Ruth glacier in Alaska, as well as Chamonix, France give Jill great depth and knowledge in the mountains.

 Jill then took on another challenge within the ski industry, making it on the PSIA National Alpine Team, which is the best of the nation’s top ski instructors.
 Jill was able to represent her country internationally at the Interski event in Switzerland.
-A trainer and top instructor at Crested Butte, Jill’s well rounded background gives her a wealth of knowledge to draw from.
+A trainer and top instructor at Crested Butte, Jill’s well-rounded background gives her a wealth of knowledge to draw from.

-Ross has been living, skiing and teaching skiing in the US for over 20 years, with a never-ending passion for it all.
-As an active member of PSIA, Ross has earned his Full Certification in Telemark and Cross Country skiing and has been involved in the PSIA Rocky Mountain Division as an educator, delivering clinics for the instructors of the Rocky Mountain resorts.
+Ross grew up in Australia and learned to ski on telemark and cross-country equipment as a teenager on many ski trips in the High Plains of Australia.
+He has been living, skiing, and teaching skiing in the US for over 30 years, with a never-ending passion for it all.
+As an active member of PSIA, Ross was an examiner for both Telemark and Cross Country skiing and was involved in the PSIA Rocky Mountain Division as an educator, delivering clinics for the instructors of the Rocky Mountain resorts for 20 years.

-Ross is a natural born teacher.
+Ross is a natural-born teacher.
 He will make you a better skier.
-But most of all, he is just a blast to hang out within the mountains!
+But most of all, he is just a blast to hang out with in the mountains!
 His passion for the outdoors and skiing is infectious.